 In our case, we have had the most success using a combination of Zillow, Craigslist, and Facebook Marketplace to promote our rental properties.
 We hosted an open house through Zillow and found several potential tenants.

 For those looking to sell their property, but only for the right price, you should see Zillow’s Make Me Move service.
 This is a way for homeowners to test the market and gauge potential interest without officially listing their home for sale.

 The way it works is once you put a listing on Zillow’s Make Me Move service, potential buyers can contact you via e-mail to discuss further details.
 As the homeowner, you remain anonymous until you wish to share the information with the interested buyer.

-I plan to list my New Orleans condo for sale on the above sites.
-My hope is these platforms broaden my reach and allow me to avoid seeking the help of a real estate professional to sell my property and pay a commission.
-However, knowing a bit more about them would be useful in the event I need to solicit their services.
+I listed my New Orleans condo for sale on the above sites.
+My hope was these platforms would broaden my reach and allow me to avoid seeking the help of a real estate professional to sell my property and pay a commission.

 Real Estate Agents vs. Brokers

 If you are looking for a space and do not know your market well enough to navigate it yourself, there are likely several real estate agents and brokers available to help you.
 Knowing which one you want means understanding the difference between real estate agents vs. brokers.